 Rotterdam’s iconic bridge, the Erasmusbrug spans the Nieuwe Maas River, linking the two sides of Rotterdam.
 I enjoyed glorious cycles across this bridge plenty of times and would recommend crossing by bike or by foot to explore the Katendrecht area.
 Built in 1996, it finally connected the South to the Centre of Rotterdam and opened up development to an area once known as the red light district.

-This famous Rotterdam landmark must be one of the most beautiful historic buildings in the city.
-The Hotel New York used to be the headquarters of the Holland-America Cruise Line but is now an elegant hotel and restaurant, offering fantastic views across the water.
+Another famous Rotterdam landmark is the Hotel New York which must be one of the most beautiful historic buildings in the city.
+It used to be the headquarters of the Holland-America Cruise Line but is now an elegant hotel and restaurant, offering fantastic views across the water.

 Located on Katendrecht, the ss Rotterdam is the former flagship cruise liner of the Holland-America Line.
-It was built in 1959, but since 2008, it has been docked in Rotterdam at the tip of the Katendrecht peninsula.
+The ship was built in 1959, but stopped sailing several decades later.
+Since 2008, has been docked in Rotterdam at the tip of the Katendrecht peninsula.
 Now, it has been re-purposed as as permanent hotel and events venue.
 You can wander on-board for free to explore but you’ll see and learn more if you join a guided tour.
 Also, make sure to head to the terrace for a different perspective of Rotterdam!